DFE-Digital/publish-teacher-training/guides/aks-cheatsheet.md

 $ kubectl -n bat-qa exec -ti publish-qa-some-number -- sh
 ```

-You can run a rails console on a deployed app using make with aks-console:
+You can run a rails console on a deployed app using make with console:

 ```
 $ make review console PR_NUMBER=1234
 $ make qa console
 ```

-You can connect using ssh on a deployed app using make with aks-ssh or aks-worker-ssh:
+You can connect using ssh on a deployed app using make with shell or worker-shell:

 ```
-$ make review ssh PR_NUMBER=1234
+$ make review shell PR_NUMBER=1234
-$ make qa worker-ssh
+$ make qa worker-shell
 ```

 ## Show CPU / Memory Usage